slior/CourseraExtractingDataProject/Codebook.md

 * Aggregation: Mean or standard deviation (*mean*/*std*).

 The name of the variable is then generally constructed as (without spaces): *Domain*_*Signal Type* *Sensor* *Jerk* *Magnitue* _ *Aggregation* _ *Axis*
+Note that not all combinations are available (in the original data).
+For example, magnitude is not provided per axis, but rather as a calculated euclidean norm

-This results in the following variable names:
+This construction results in the following variable names:

 Variable Name 				 |Domain (`time`/`freq`)| Sensor (`Acc`/`Gyro`)| Body/Gravity | Axis (`X`, `Y` or `Z`) | Jerk (`Jerk` or nothing) | Magnitude (`Mag` or nothing) | Mean/Standard Deviation (`mean`/`std`)
 :----------------------------|:--------------------:|:--------------------:|:------------:|:----------------------:|:------------------------:|:----------------------------:|:--------------------------------------